segunak/SegunAkinyemi.com/docs/_posts/2023-02-20-antman-quantamania-kang-the-conqueror.md

   <img class="gifformat" src="/assets/images/mojojojo.gif"/>
 </p>

 The Powerpuff Girls used to *break into prison* just to beat up Mojo Jojo.
 They didn't even need a reason.
 [Buttercup](https://powerpuffgirls.fandom.com/wiki/Buttercup_(1998_TV_series)){:target="_blank"} would get bored and think "where's he at", not to stop a crime, but to beat on him as a way to pass the time.
-It got to the point where the audience started sympathizing with him, culminating in an [episode](https://powerpuffgirls.fandom.com/wiki/Save_Mojo){:target="_blank"} where characters defend him from perceived animal abuse by the Powerpuff Girls.
+It got to the point where the audience started sympathizing with him, culminating in an [episode](https://powerpuffgirls.fandom.com/wiki/Save_Mojo){:target="_blank"} where characters defend him from perceived animal abuse.
 That aside, my point is Kang's lucky he didn't make it out of the Quantum realm.
 The way *Quantumania* built him up, only to have him fall so spectacularly, was a devastating blow to his reputation and fearsomeness going forward.

 ## Aren't You the Guy That Got Bodied by Ant-Man?